 Look, I get it.
 Sometimes you’re stuck with a theme because it’s a client requirement, or you’ve just invested too much time to switch now.
 Don’t panic.
 While I’d always recommend a lean theme like GeneratePress, there’s still hope for your sluggish site.
 Here are some immediate steps you can take to breathe some life into that bloated beast:

-1. Get a fast hosting provider (this should be self-explanatory, but if you’re looking for the fastest, check out my test).
+- Get a fast hosting provider (this should be self-explanatory, but if you’re looking for the fastest, check out my test).

-2. Go ham on image optimization.
+- Go ham on image optimization.
 Compress every image on your site using tools like ShortPixel, Imagify, or Squoosh.
 This alone can shave seconds off your load time.

-3. Cache like your site’s life depends on it (because it does).
+- Cache like your site’s life depends on it (because it does).
 Install WP Fastest Cache and configure it aggressively.

-4. Use CloudeFlare APO!!
+- Use CloudeFlare APO!!
 (I’ll tell you exactly how to configure everything step-by-step in my upcoming Speed Guide)

-5. Clean up your database.
+- Clean up your database.
 Use Perfmatters or Advanced Database Cleaner to clear out post revisions, spam comments, and other cruft that’s slowing you down.

-6. Minimize HTTP requests.
+- Minimize HTTP requests.
 Combine CSS and JavaScript files where possible (also with Perfmatters).
 Every request is a potential bottleneck.

-7. Leverage browser caching.
+- Leverage browser caching.
 Set long expiry times for static resources to reduce server load and speed up repeat visits.

-9. Audit your plugins.
+and preload them. - Audit your plugins.
 Deactivate and delete any that you’re not actively using.
 Each one is a potential performance sink.
 I have some good recommendations for lightweight WordPress plugins here.

 These steps can dramatically improve your site’s performance, even with a bloated theme.
 You’d be surprised how much speed you can squeeze out of a less-than-ideal setup.

 But here’s the thing: this is just the tip of the iceberg.
-If you want to go deeper and really master the art of optimizing even the most stubborn, bloated WordPress setups, keep an eye out for my upcoming The-Ultimate-WordPress-Speed-Optimization-Guide.pdf (I promise I’ll drop it soon).
+If you want to go deeper and really master the art of optimizing even the most stubborn, bloated WordPress setups, keep an eye out for my upcoming The-Ultimate-WordPress-Speed-Optimization-Bible.pdf (I promise I’ll drop it soon).

 This guide isn’t just about switching to a faster theme (though that’s always a good move).
 It’s about squeezing every last drop of performance out of whatever setup you’re working with.
 Whether you’re dealing with client requirements, complex sites, or just can’t make the switch right now, this guide will show you how to make your WordPress site fly, regardless of your theme.
 Stay tuned…relief is on the way.